 Expected construction activities for the project would include site clearing, excavation and grading, and demolition and removal of existing facilities.
-The project would require approximately 34,000 cubic yards of cut and 14,00 cubic yards of fill.
+The project would require approximately 34,000 cubic yards of cut and 14,000 cubic yards of fill.
 The purpose of the grading and fill is to provide structural bearing subgrades.
 Existing fill soils would be removed from the site because they are not suitable for foundation bearing loads as indicated by the geotechnical engineer (AESI, 2020).
-Fill material required for the project would be sourced from an approved off-site location.
-Excavated material would be disposed of at an approved facility.
+Fill material required for the project would be disposed of at an approved facility.